Bremen is one of Germany’s leading industrial hubs

 ArcelorMittal Bremen GmbH is an integrated steelworks located to the north of Bremen on an approximately seven square kilometre site on the banks of the river Weser.
 It produces everything from pig iron to sheet metal.
 ArcelorMittal Bremen is part of Luxembourg-based ArcelorMittal, the world’s largest steel company.
 It is one of the region’s largest employers and reportedly has the capacity to produce over 3.5 million tonnes of steel a year.
 Key customers of the Bremen-based steel company include Europe’s leading vehicle manufacturers, the mechanical engineering sector and the construction, packaging and household appliance industries.

-The steelworks employs around 3,200 people, of whom almost 30 per cent hold either a university degree or a master craftsman or other technical qualification.
+The steelworks employs around 3,000 people.
 According to a recent study by the Bremen Chamber of Labour, a further 4,700 people work in jobs that are indirectly dependent on the steelworks.
 According to these calculations, as many as 19,000 jobs throughout Germany depend on it.
 ArcelorMittal Bremen generates more than 30 percent of its revenue in Bremen and almost a quarter of its suppliers are based locally, underlining the huge importance of the steel producer to the region’s economy.

 Success Stories